pocco81/koy/docs/README.md

 Koy is designed to be a minimal, simple and intuitive data serialization language; easy for you, your dog and your average 5 year-old.
 It has a small set of symbols, not too many rules and only one singular statement.
 Its lack of complexity makes it the perfect language for your project! easy to implement, debug and modularize.

-Go ahead and check out the [Specs sheet](https://github.com/Pocco81/koy-lang/blob/main/docs/specs.md) to learn more about it :)
+Go ahead and check out the [Conventions](https://github.com/Pocco81/koy-lang/blob/main/docs/conventions.md) to learn about the generalities of the language! if you end up liking it, consider checking out the [Specs sheet](https://github.com/Pocco81/koy-lang/blob/main/docs/specs.md) and the [Style Guide](https://github.com/Pocco81/koy-lang/blob/main/docs/style-guide.md).

 &nbsp;